Alawite revolt of 1919: Background

-The catalyst to the Alawite Revolt was an attempt by the French military authorities to arbitrate disputes between the Alawite and Ismaili leaders of the al-Qadmus area in Jabal Ansariyah.
+The catalyst of the Alawite Revolt was an attempt by the French military authorities to arbitrate disputes between the Alawite and Ismaili leaders of the al-Qadmus area in Jabal Ansariyah.
 According to historian Dick Douwes, the conflict in al-Qadmus "cannot readily be attributed to class or sectarian factors" due to the "clannish nature of local politics" in the region.
 The conflict began when a new set of leaders in the vicinity of al-Qadmus emerged in the aftermath of the Ottoman withdrawal and challenged the traditional authority of the town's Ismaili emirs.
 The new leadership consisted of Ismailis, including the sons of some emirs, and local Alawites.
 Tensions between the two sides escalated when an Ismaili man killed the son of a leader of the Alawite Khayyatin tribe.
 The Khayyatin mobilized against the Ismaili emirs after they did not pay the traditional blood money to compensate for the killing.
 After a failed mediation attempt by Alawite sheikhs from Masyaf, the Khayyatin and allied Alawite clans launched an attack against the Ismailis of al-Qadmus in March 1919.

 In May 1919, intensifying disputes regarding land and livestock between the Sunni Muslim and Ismaili residents of the fortress village of Khawabi, prompted the Sunni Muslims to invite Alawite clans to assault the Ismailis there.
 About 100 residents were killed in the ensuing fighting and thousands more Ismailis fled to the port city of Tartus.
 Alawite militias also launched raids against Greek Orthodox and Maronite-dominated villages in the Tartus area.
 French representatives, who Douwes described as "ill-informed" about politics in the area, attempted to negotiate with the Alawite chiefs involved in the conflict, including Shaykh Saleh al-Ali.
 Shaykh Saleh was a locally respected 35-year-old Alawite landowner and religious shaykh popularly known for his resistance to Ottoman intervention into the affairs of Jabal Ansariyah's inhabitants.
 French arbitration proved unsuccessful.